toopster/dsc-module-4-project/README.md

 └── chest_xray

     ├── test
-        # Raw "test" set of x-ray images of paediatric patients organised into two subfolders of normal and pneumonia.
+        # Raw "test" set of x-ray images of paediatric patients organised into two subfolders
+        of normal and pneumonia.

         ├── NORMAL
         └── PNEUMONIA

     ├── train
-        # Raw "training" set of x-ray images of paediatric patients organised into two subfolders of normal and pneumonia.
+        # Raw "training" set of x-ray images of paediatric patients organised into two subfolders
+        f normal and pneumonia.

         ├── NORMAL
         └── PNEUMONIA

     └── val
-        # Raw "validation" set of x-ray images of paediatric patients organised into two subfolders of normal and pneumonia.
+        # Raw "validation" set of x-ray images of paediatric patients organised into two subfolders
+        of normal and pneumonia.
         ├── NORMAL
         └── PNEUMONIA
 ```